 The United States Army ordered 173 De Havilland DHC-4 Caribous in 1959 and took delivery in 1961 under the designation AC-1, which was then changed to CV-2 Caribou in 1962.
 In 1967 all US military Caribou's were transferred to the United States Air Force and redesignated as the C-7.

 Below is the sentence in the main text above this footnote is linked from:

 "Twelve years after my flight out of Victory Field in the backseat of an AT-6 as a young teenage boy just about ready to enter high school I found myself drafted into the military and then not long after that, riding in the back of a U.S. Army CV-2 Caribou."

 The 200 mile or so quick trip in the U.S. Army Caribou was really not much more than a short hop connecting flight.
 The idea was to get me to another plane that slipped in from Laos that would then be able slip back across the border to Laos and my final destination, the secret city of Long Tieng.
 An interesting part about the whole Laotian gig was that when I got there the Royal Lao Air Force (RLAF), that had previously been engaging in air strikes against the Pathet Lao and other real and perceived anti-government forces for sometime, had been using of all things, U.S. provided World War II AT-6 Texans as their primary aircraft.
 In July and August 1963 the Laos air force began phasing them out after they were supplied with more updated T-28 Trojans.
-For me though, the radio operating ground pounder I was, once in Laos, although it was like fighting in the past with so much of our equipment being World War II vintage, types of aircraft went by the wayside with Terry and the Pirates warlords seeming to take the most precedent.
+For me though, the radio operating ground pounder I was, once in Laos, although it was like fighting in the past with so much of our equipment being World War II vintage, types of aircraft quickly went by the wayside, with old fashion Terry and the Pirates type warlords seeming to take precedent.
 See:

 KHUN SA: THE SECOND WARLORD